TaylorMade SIM 2 drivers will be the second edition of the popular range after being revealed ahead of 2021 launch.

-The SIM 2 driver looks very similar to the SIM from the images that have been released with the now expected black and white crown from TaylorMade – although interestingly we get a light blue flash too.
+The SIM 2 driver has a very similar look to original SIM with the now expected black and white crown from TaylorMade – although interestingly we get a light blue flash too.

-Twist Face Technology and Inertia Generator have been retained from the previous version of the SIM, but one important change appears to be in the Speed Pocket.
+Twist Face Technology and Inertia Generator have been retained from the previous version of the SIM, but one important change is the design of the Speed Pocket.

-The key aerodynamic feature, which held produce greater clubhead speeds, has been made bigger in the SIM 2 with a 16g steel weight positioned on the Inertia Generator.
+The key aerodynamic feature, which helps produce greater clubhead speeds, has been made bigger in the SIM 2 with a 16g steel weight positioned on the Inertia Generator.

 The moveable weight track in the SIM has been replaced with a fixed weight in the SIM 2.
-It has also been moved to the centre, and results in “High MOI – Low Spin” which is detailed on the sole.
+It has also been moved to the centre, and results in “High MOI – Low Spin” with forgiveness and power the key promise.

 TaylorMade SIM 2 Max Driver Review

-There are a few subtle differences between the SIM and Max models in the range, the most notable being the location of the fixed weight.
+There are a few subtle differences between the SIM and Max models in the range, the most notable being the location and the weight of the fixed weight.